wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (3) The person in charge of the hospital must send the information within 14 days after the patient is admitted.

-    Section 42: substituted, on 1 April 2000, by [section 31][256] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 42: replaced, on 1 April 2000, by [section 31][256] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 43 Notice of events concerning patient